-- The alternative project delivery solicitation will occur under competitive, sealed proposals or, in the case of Design-Build-Bid, sealed bids. - The RFP must contain the following information: - The aggrieved offeror protest provision meeting requirements of 4 AAC 31.080(c); - Identification of project bonding, insurance, and prevailing wage requirements; and - Identifications of the required project warranty period.
+- The alternative project delivery solicitation will occur under competitive, sealed proposals or, in the case of Design-Build-Bid, sealed bids. - The RFP must contain the following information: - The aggrieved offeror protest provision meeting requirements of 4 AAC 31.080-(c); - Identification of project bonding, insurance, and prevailing wage requirements; and - Identifications of the required project warranty period. - The solicitation RFP and supporting documents including, but not limited to 1) a cost estimate based on the RFP documents and prepared by a qualified cost estimator showing the anticipated construction cost to be at or below the budgeted amount, 2) the proposed scoring criteria, 3) positions held by evaluation team members, and 4) a copy of the agreement by which the work is to be undertaken, including any general conditions, supplementary conditions, and other project documents that the agreement will incorporate by reference must be approved by the department prior to advertising.